oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

             '!SampleMinThreads':
 ```

-This will also result in error during online update because the child dependency of deletion is required and there is no easy way to determine the order of dependency currently.
+This will also result in error during online update because deletion needs to follow the child dependency order and there is no easy way to determine the order of dependency currently.

 In general, drastic deletion is best handled by offline update, that will recreate the domain in each update.